-This Friday, a jury convicted former NYPD police officer Michael Valva, 43, on charged that he knowingly forced his 8-year-old child to sleep on the concrete floor of the unheated garage at his Long Island home, leading to the child contracting hypothermia, leading to the child’s death, Law&Crime reports.
+This Friday, a jury convicted former NYPD police officer Michael Valva, 43, on charges that he knowingly forced his 8-year-old child to sleep on the concrete floor of the unheated garage at his Long Island home, causing the child to contract hypothermia, leading to the child’s death, Law&Crime reports.

 His son, along with his 10-year-old brother, were allegedly hosed down with water before being forced to sleep in the garage while temperatures dropped below 20 degrees.
 The jury unanimously found Valva guilty on one count of second-degree murder in his son’s death.
 They also convicted him on four counts of endangering the welfare of a child.
 Angela Pollina, 45, who is Valva’s former fiancée, was also charged with one count each of second-degree murder and child endangerment in the child’s death and has pleaded not guilty.

 “Today the jury has spoken on the tragic murder of Thomas Valva by his father, the defendant Michael Valva,” Suffolk County District Attorney Ray Tierney said in a statement.
 “This guilty verdict will not bring back 8-year-old Thomas, who suffered immense cruelty at the hands of his father, the same person who was entrusted to protect, provide and unconditionally love Thomas and his older brother Anthony.
 This case is heartbreaking, and it has been one of the toughest child abuse trials for our prosecutors, court personnel and jurors.
 No child should ever have to endure such evil acts.”

 The child died on Jan.
 20, 2020 after going into cardiac arrest due to hypothermia.
 According to Law&Crime, his body temperature was reportedly only 76 degrees when he was taken to the hospital.